Vieuxnorris/100DaysOfCode/README.md

 - [x] Day 54 - Introduction to web development with Flask
 - [x] Day 55 - HTML & URL Parsing in Flask and the Higher Lower Game
 - [x] Day 56 - Rendering HTML/Static files and Using Website Templates
+- [x] Day 57 - Templating with Jinja in Flask Applications